dry states in india

 3. Mizoram

-The Mizoram (dry states in India) Liquor Prohibition Act, 2019, is a law enacted in Mizoram that prohibits selling, manufacturing, and consuming liquors within its territory.
+The Mizoram (dry states in India) Liquor Prohibition Act, 2019, is a law enacted in Mizoram that prohibits selling, manufacturing, and consuming liquor within its territory.
 Regardless of their social status, they are strictly forbidden from using any intoxicating substances or consuming alcohol.

 4. Nagaland